oakes/java-assignments/README.md

     * Knowing what `String[] args` is
   * With a REPL, we can introduce these concepts one at a time and jump into a real project later

-## Week 1 - "Data first, code second"
+## Week 1 - Data first, code second

 * Data
   * Create scalar and compound variables in a REPL